Fullmetal Alchemist Brotherhood Ending: What Exactly is The Truth?

-Some might say that the show is overrated, but according to me, it is praiseworthy and Fullmetal Alchemist Brotherhood Ending is something which definitely needs to be talked about.
+Some might say that the show is overrated, but according to me, it is praiseworthy and Fullmetal Alchemist Brotherhood Ending is something that definitely needs to be talked about.

 Fullmetal Alchemist Brotherhood Ending

-This human transmutation cost Edward the older Elric brother to lose his left leg and leaves Al almost dead if not for Ed who performs another sacrifice which was his right arm to bind his younger brother soul to metal armour.
+This human transmutation costs Edward the older Elric brother to lose his left leg and leaves Al almost dead if not for Ed who performs another sacrifice which was his right arm to bind his younger brother's soul to metal armor.

-This is when they learn about something called philosopher’s stone but they discard the use of it as soon as they learn the truth about it.
+This is when they learn about something called the philosopher’s stone but they discard the use of it as soon as they learn the truth about it.

 What Exactly is Truth?

-To different human beings on the earth, truth might seem to be a relative concept but in the series, it is beautifully shown how it is absolute and there is no escape from punishment no matter what your intent is for breaking the rules.
+To different human beings on the earth, the truth might seem to be a relative concept but in the series, it is beautifully shown how it is absolute and there is no escape from punishment no matter what your intent is for breaking the rules.